Ainak Wala Jin

-Ainak Wala Jin (عینک والا جن, English: Spectacled Genie) is a Pakistani children's television series produced and broadcast by PTV Lahore from 1993 to 1996 and again from 2005 to 2008.
+Ainak Wala Jin (عینک والا جن) is a Pakistani children's television series produced and broadcast by PTV Lahore from 1993 to 1996 and again from 2005 to 2008.

-This drama was rebroadcast two times on television in Pakistan due to public demand.
+This drama was rebroadcast twice on television in Pakistan due to public demand.
 It was widely popular among children for its humour and fictional storyline.
 The first episode of this drama was aired on April 25, 1993.
-The first season consists of 152 episodes.
-The first season ended on July 4, 1996.
-While Ainak Wala Jin 2 went on air on March 27, 2005.
-It consisted of 90 episodes, and the last episode went on air on july 29, 2008.
+The first season, consisting of 152 episodes, ended on July 4, 1996.
+Ainak Wala Jin 2 went on air on March 27, 2005.
+The last of its 90 episodes went on air on July 29, 2008.

 Plot

 The theme was conceived by Hafeez Tahir.
-He starts living with humans, and the interesting interaction starts.
-He meets magicians, witches, other genies, space people, and real-life characters.
-These interactions gave birth to a very interesting story line that entailed comedy, magic, morals, and learning for children and adults.
+The story follows a genie who lives among humans and encounters magicians, witches, other genies, extraterrestrial characters, and other figures.
+These encounters form the basis of the storyline, which incorporates elements of comedy, magic, moral themes, and educational content for children and adults.